shash3/SOEN390-team14/README.md

 ## Installation
 * Clone/Download the project
-* In the back-end folder and the client folder install all missing depencies by typing `npm install`
+* cd into the back-end folder and install all the dependencies by typing `npm install`
+* cd into the client folder and install all the dependencies by typing `npm install`

-### In the Main Folder
+### In the Back-end Folder
 * `npm run dev` will run server + front-end
 * `npm run server` will run server only